tarasowski/hexagonal-architecture-lambda/README.md

 # Hexagonal Architecture Example
 Basic overview how to use hexagonal architecture with AWS Lambda

+> "Dependency Rule.
+All dependencies cross the boundary lines in one direction, and they always point toward the components containing the higher-level policy." by Uncle Bob

 ![Sample](./images/hexagonal-architecture-ports.png)

 Figure above shows an application having two active ports and several adapters for each port.
 The two ports are the application-controlling side and the data-retrieval side.
 The application can be driven by API Gateway or by an automated test suite.
 These are the driver ports on the left side.
 On the data side, the infrastructure or service ports on the right.
 The application can be configured to run decoupled from external databases using an in-memory oracle, or ‘’mock’’, database replacement; or it can run against the test- or run-time database.

-> "Dependency Rule.
-All dependencies cross the boundary lines in one direction, and they always point toward the components containing the higher-level policy." by Uncle Bob

-* **Domain model (Core Logic):** does not depend on any other layer; all other layers depend on the domain model.
+* **Applicaiton: Domain model / Core Logic:** does not depend on any other layer; all other layers depend on the domain model.

 **Note:** Independent of any external agency.
 In fact, your business rules don’t know anything at all about the interfaces to the outside world.
 Independent of the database.
 You can swap out Oracle or SQL Server for Mongo, BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.
 Independent of the UI.
 The UI can change easily, without changing the rest of the system.
 A web UI could be replaced with a console UI, for example, without changing the business rules.
 Independent of Frameworks.
 The architecture does not depend on the existence of some library.
 This allows you to use such frameworks as tools, rather than having to cram your system into their limited constraints.
 Testable.
 The business rules can be tested without the UI, database, web server, or any other external element.

-* **Ports (Use Case):** are the medium through which business logic is accessed.
-Port is a use case boundary i.e. Ports correspond to use-cases in the application.
-Simplest implementation of a Port can take form of an API / Facade layer (Façade defines a higher-level interface that makes the subsystem easier to use).
-A port is a consumer agnostic entry and exit point to/from the application.
-In many languages, it will be an interface (set of functions).
+* **Ports: Use Case** The word “port” is supposed to evoke thoughts of ‘’ports’’ in an operating system, where any device that adheres to the protocols of a port can be plugged into it; The protocol for a port is given by the purpose of the conversation between the two devices.
+The protocol takes the form of an application program interface (API).
+For each external device there is an ‘’adapter’’ that converts the API definition to the signals needed by that device and vice versa.
 	* **Primary Port:** Primary ports are the main API of the application.
 They are called by the primary adapters that form the user side of the application.
 	* **Secondary ports:** are the interfaces for the secondary adapters.
 They are called by the core logic.
 An example of a secondary port is an interface to store single objects.
 This interface simply specifies that an object be created, retrieved, updated, and deleted.
 It tells you nothing about the way the object is stored.
-		* Examples: methods e.g. saveToDatabase(), sendEmailToCustomer(), convertFile()

 **Note:** Typically the data that crosses the boundaries consists of simple data structures.
 You can use basic structs or simple data transfer objects if you like.
 Or the data can simply be arguments in function calls.
 Or you can pack it into a hashmap, or construct it into an object.
 The important thing is that isolated, simple data structures are passed across the boundaries.
 When we pass data across a boundary, it is always in the form that is most convenient for the inner circle.
 Many data access frameworks allow database rows and tables to be passed around the system as objects.
 Allowing this is an architectural error.
 It couples the use cases, business rules, and in some cases even the UI to the relational structure of the data.